 Sample Response

-Play default test tone
+Play the default test tone or turn on a strobe light

 Minimum Firmware Version: 5.4